elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 The idea is that `Stream.async` would run the previous computations in a separate process that would stream its messages to the process that called `Enum.reduce`.
 Unfortunately, the solution above is less than ideal.

 First of all, we want to avoid moving data between processes as much as possible.
 Instead, we want to start multiple processes that perform the same computation in parallel.
-Not only that, if we are requiring developers to place `Stream.async` manually, it may lead to inneficient and error prone solutions.
+Not only that, if we are requiring developers to place `Stream.async` manually, it may lead to inefficient and error prone solutions.

 Although the solution above has many flaws, it has helped us ask the right questions:

   * If `Stream.async` is introducing new processes, how can we guarantee those processes are supervised?

-  * Since we are exchanging messages between processes, how can we do so with back-pressure?
-After all, if one process cannot process data as fast as it receives them, we want to slow down the processes sending the data so we guarantee the slowest process does not get overflown with messages
+  * Since we are exchanging messages between processes, how do we prevent a process from receiving too many messages?
+We need a back-pressure mechanism that allows the receiving process to specify how much it can handle from the sending process.

 We have jumped through different abstractions trying to answer those questions until we have finally settled on GenStage.